dvbuntu/barmpy/docs/_sources/barn.rst.txt

    model.setup_nets()

-Actually running the model is simple, but you can tweak the MCMC parameters to your liking.
+Actually running the model is straightforward, but you can tweak the MCMC parameters to your liking.
 After the specified number of MCMC iterations, your model is ready for pointwise inference by using the last ensemble in the chain.

 .. code-block:: python